{

 }

-following are notes of for loop syntax
+Following are notes for loop syntax

-• the conditional Boolean expression is that results true or false always, if it is true, code block or one iteration executes.
+• The conditional Boolean expression is that results true or false always, if it is true, a code block or one iteration executes.
 Otherwise, the controller will terminate from loop execution.
-These expressions are created using Comparing operators like ==,!=,=, etc. The expression can be single or multiple.
-Multiple expressions can be combined using logical operators - &&,||,!
+These expressions are created using Comparing operators like ==, !=, =, etc. The expression can be single or multiple.
+Multiple expressions can be combined using logical operators - &&, ||,!

-• Increment/decrement is to change the variable value after the code block is executed. parenthesis is not required for this loop.
+• Increment/decrement is to change the variable value after the code block is executed.
+Parenthesis is not required for this loop.

-Here is an example for For Loop.
+Here is an example for Loop.
 This loop executes 10 times and prints each iteration variable value.

 package main